 Direct final rule; request for comments.

-This action establishes Class E2 airspace at Lexington, OK.
-Additional controlled airspace is necessary to accommodate aircraft using new RNAV Global Positioning System (GPS) Standard Instrument Approach Procedures (SIAP) at Muldrow Army Heliport.
-The FAA proposes this action to enhance the safety and management of Instrument Flight Rules (IFR) aircraft operations at Muldrow Army Heliport, Lexington, OK.
+This action establishes Class E airspace at Lexington, OK.
+New Area Navigation (RNAV) Global Positioning System (GPS) Standard Instrument Approach Procedures (SIAPs) at Muldrow Army Heliport make this action necessary.
+This action will enhance the safety and management of Instrument Flight Rules (IFR) aircraft operations at Muldrow Army Heliport, Lexington, OK.

 Send comments on this proposal to the U.S. Department of Transportation, Docket Operations, 1200 New Jersey Avenue, SE., West Building Ground Floor, Room W12-140, Washington, DC 20590-0001.
 You must identify the docket number FAA-2008-0003/Airspace Docket No. 08-ASW-1, at the beginning of your comments.
 You may also submit comments through the Internet at http://regulations.gov.
 You may review the public docket containing the proposal, any comments received, and any final disposition in person in the Dockets Office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 The Docket Office, telephone number 1-800-647-5527, is on the ground floor of the building at the above address.Start Further Info

 Joe Yadouga, Central Service Center, System Support Group, Federal Aviation Administration, Southwest Region, Fort Worth, Texas, 76193-0530; telephone number (817) 222-5597.End Further Info End Preamble Start Supplemental Information